Slaw Recipes if Learning How to Make Salads Might be Called Cabbage Salad Recipe

 In a large bowl, combine the cabbage, vinegar, sugar and mayonnaise.
 You may need to mix with hands to blend thoroughly.
 (Wash hands with hot soapy water before using hands or use plastic gloves).
 Season with salt and pepper.
 Cover and refrigerate for several hours.
 You could also add a few shredded carrots for eye appeal.

-Many of the slaw recipes have a cream base and are served as a cold slaw.
+Many of the slaw methods have a cream base and are served as a cold slaw.

 Toss grapes and cabbage together; cover and chill.